Follow Your Nose -- Which Code Smells are Worth Chasing?: Results

-\href{https://en.wikipedia.org/wiki/Confusion_matrix} {Supervised learning metrics} shed light on the common behaviour of a classifier and a concept.
+Supervised learning metrics shed light on the common behavior of a classifier and a concept.
 However, a metric should be used with respect to a need.
 We explain to which software engineering needs each metric that we use here corresponds.

-The cases in which the concept is true are called `positives' and the positives rate is denoted $P(positive)$.
+The cases in which the concept is true are called `positives' and the positive rate is denoted $P(positive)$.
 Cases in which the classifier is true are called `hits' and the hit rate is $P(hit)$.
-A high hit rate of a smell means that the developer will have to examine many files.
+A high hit rate of an alert means that the developer will have to examine many files.

 Ideally, hits correspond to positives but usually they differ.
 Precision, discussed above, is one example of a metric for such differences.